biocatiit/website/content/pages/about_microdiffraction_xfm.rst

 sample preparation.
 Low-resolution maps may be performed initially over larger areas to determine smaller areas of interest that will subsequently be scanned at higher resolutions.
-This approach maximizes the efficiency of the microprobe, spending beamtime selectively where it is most needed.
+This approach maximizes the efficiency of the microprobe, spending beam time selectively where it is most needed.
 BioCAT's scanning software allows fast continuous scans to be performed while acquiring and storing full multichannel analyzer spectra per pixel on-the-fly with minimal overhead time (<20 ms per pixel).